How to Write a Haiku

 Below are the five easy steps in detail, along with an example of a haiku poem in progress.

 Define your topic.
 If you review the rules of haiku, you will see that you are to be very specific and write about only one thought, idea or thing.
 After all, you are limited to only seventeen syllables.
-You have to pack a lot into them as it is, with only one topic.
+You have to pack a lot into them as it is.
 The task would be much harder with more than one thing to say.

 Jot down some ideas and thoughts that you might have about your chosen topic.
 Words that came to mind for me were: barren, sterile, empty drawers, well-dusted, uncluttered.
 Make a list of some basic thoughts and observations about your chosen topic.

 Start pulling out your favorite words and string them together.
 In